alu111222333/JSONtemplate/README.md

 ```

 ## Components
-The same as Static Templates but template have some JavaScript code.
+The same as HTML Templates but with some inital JavaScript code inside.

-For components better to use anonymous function and **{{instance_id}}** predefined variable
+For components better to use anonymous function and **{{instance_id}}** predefined variable.
 ```javascript
 --- component.html ---
 <div id="id{{instance_id}}">